Santosh-Gupta/Lit2Vec/README.md

 -I am adding more content at the bottom about the importance of smaller batch sizes when training on this data.
 -I will eventually move this to https://github.com/Santosh-Gupta/Lit2Vec since Book2Vec has been used before in describing the representation of books as vectors, but using a different method training method (Doc2Vec).
 You can read about it here http://www.aclweb.org/anthology/E17-1114 .
 -Next updates will be describing more about the arithmetic properties of the vectors.
+-Created at HowTo.md file in the repository with some helpful detail on how to run the notebook and input the required files.

 Using the Cbow version of the Word2Vec algorithm on Goodreads data, vectors were trained to represent books.